How to repair your smartphone yourself?

 What are the steps to follow to repair your smartphone?

-Once you have gathered all the necessary tools and parts that you purchased from a Phone Parts Wholesaler , you can begin repairing your smartphone.
-Here are the steps to follow, depending on the type of failure you are experiencing:
+Once you have gathered all the necessary tools and parts purchased from a phone parts wholesaler , you can begin repairing your smartphone.
+Here are the steps to follow, depending on the type of problem you are experiencing:

 The screen is broken or cracked